romuro-pauliv/IPT-Token/README.md

 #### Function parameters

 In the above structures there are parameters not yet defined in the documentation.
-Each parameter can be modified by the end programmer to best suit the application created.
+Each parameter can be modified by the end programmer to best suit their application.

 __`@generate_token()`__
 | Parameter | Description | Format |